-All tours are by reservation only, although the gift shop is open to the public from 9:00 a.m. ’til 4:00 p.m.
+Please note that all tours are by reservation only, although the gift shop is open to the public from 9:00 a.m. ’til 4:00 p.m.
 You must have a tour reservation to see the animals.
 Tours often book at least 2 weeks in advance, so make your reservations early as we can’t often accommodate walk-in visitors.
-It never hurts to call and ask us, though: (919) 401-7240.
+It never hurts to ask us, though!
+Please call (919) 401-7240 to check last-minute availability.

 Most tours have an outdoor component.
 Please dress accordingly for weather.